Picovoice/pico-cookbook/recipes/llm-voice-assistant/python/windows_gui/README.md

-# LLM Voice Assistant GUI Demo
+# Windows LLM Voice Assistant GUI Demo

-A voice assistant using Porcupine, Cheetah, picoLLM, and Orca with a console based graphical interface.
+A voice assistant for Windows using Picovoice's Wake Word, STT, TTS and LLM technology with a console-based graphical interface.

 ## Compatibility